Alba (Danish music ensemble)

 Alba are a Danish medieval music ensemble founded in 1992.
-The ensemble consists of the duo Agnethe Christensen (voice, kantele) and Poul Høxbro (recorder, percussion), or the trio with the harpist Helen Davis.
+The ensemble consists of the duo Agnethe Christensen (voice, kantele) and Poul Høxbro (taborpipe, percussion), or the trio with the harpist Helen Davis.

 Discography

 The ensemble released four recordings on the Danish Classico label.
 The first three of these, together with a solo recording by Høxbro, were then re-released as a 4-for-1 box by Membran.